Samuel L. Howard: Early military career

 In August 1915, Howard was sent on his first tour of foreign duty to Port au Prince, Haiti, with a Marine Expeditionary regiment, which was sent to Haiti after two Americans were killed by snipers.

 In December 1916, he went to sea as a member of the Marine Detachment aboard the USS Wyoming (BB-32) and remained on sea duty for almost three years, assuming command of the Marine detachment, USS Georgia (BB-15) in 1917, and the Marine detachment on the USS New Mexico (BB-40) in 1918.

 Two years of recruiting duty in Richmond, Virginia, and a year at the Marine Barracks, Washington, D.C., preceded the General's second tour of foreign duty, this time with the Second Brigade Marines in Santo Domingo in the Dominican Republic.

 Returning to the United States in August 1924, he served at the Marine Corps Base, San Diego, California, with the Fourth Marine Regiment until assigned to the Field Officers' Course, Marine Corps Schools, Quantico, Virginia, the following year.
 Upon graduation in May 1926, he was assigned to duty at Marine Corps Headquarters in Washington, D.C., where he was a member of the War Plans Section, and later a member of the Commandant's Department (then John A. Lejeune).

-In June 1929, Howard joined the United States occupation of Haiti, where his duties for the next years included chief of police and department commander, Port au Prince, Haiti.
+In June 1929, Howard was sent to Haiti to join the Garde d'Haiti, where his roles included Chief of Police and Department Commander of Port-au-Prince, Haiti.
 He was returned to the U.S. and assumed duties with the First Battalion, Seventh Marines, until August 1934, at which time he was again transferred to Marine Corps Headquarters.
 From August 1934 until June 1938, he served as the executive officer, Division of Operations and Training, Headquarters Marine Corps.

 In June 1938, he was ordered to the Naval War College in Newport, Rhode Island, as a student in the Senior Course.
-Following graduation, the Howard joined the Second Brigade, Fleet Marine Force, as commanding officer, Sixth Marine Regiment later becoming Brigade Executive Officer, and finally Division Chief of Staff of the Marine Division.
-He was promoted to the rank of colonel in October 1938.
+While attending the Senior Course he was promoted to colonel on October 1, 1938.
+Following graduation, Howard joined the Second Brigade, Fleet Marine Force, as commanding officer, Sixth Marine Regiment, later becoming Brigade Executive Officer, and finally Division Chief of Staff of the Marine Division.